The Stone Sculptures of Veerabhadra Temple

 Even though it is unfinished, it won’t fail to amazing you with the fine craftsmanship of the sculptors.
 In fact in the radiant sun, this section of the temple impressed me even more than the main mandap.
 I rested for a minute on one of the fallen pillars for the day was warm even though bearable.

 From the marriage hall we took a left towards a mammoth Ganesha – hewn in stone and leaning against a rock.
 This giant monolithic Ganesha carved in to the side of the bolder is also one of the attractions of Veerabhadra temple.
-Lord Veerabhadraswamy inside the Garbhagriha is ugraroopi meaning he is in an angry state.
-It is considered that the teekshna drishti (angry eyes) of Lord Veerabhadraswamy is too powerful for mere mortals and one should pray to Lord Ganesha before entering the sanctum.
+Veerabhadraswamy inside the Garbhagriha is ugraroopi meaning he is in an angry state.
+It is considered that the teekshna drishti (angry eyes) of Veerabhadraswamy is too powerful for mere mortals and one should pray to Ganesha before entering the sanctum.

 Perpendicular to the Ganesha, is a massive Naga(serpent) with three coils and seven hoods.
 The monolithic Nagalinga, approximately 12 feet in height, forms a sheltering canopy over a black Shivalingam.
 It’s reckoned by many as the largest Nagalinga in India.